-Considered one of the most dynamic young offensive minds in college football, Bell joined the Seminoles after two seasons as offensive coordinator and quarterbacks coach at Maryland.
-He has four years of offensive coordinator experience, with an average of 31.8 points per game as a coordinator, and has also coached at North Carolina, Oklahoma State, Southern Miss and Memphis.
+Bell joins the Seminoles after two seasons as offensive coordinator and quarterbacks coach at Maryland.
+Considered one of the most dynamic young offensive minds in college football, Bell has four years of offensive coordinator experience and has also coached at North Carolina, Oklahoma State, Southern Miss and Memphis.

 In 2017, Bell oversaw an offense that started four different quarterbacks due to injuries and was one of two teams in the country to win at least three games with three different starting quarterbacks.
 Even with so much instability at the quarterback position, the Terrapins only threw eight interceptions and tied a program record for fewest turnovers with 14, a number that ranked 19th in FBS.
 Maryland opened the season with a 51-41 victory at No. 23 Texas, breaking the school record for points in a game against a ranked opponent.

 Bell’s offense featured Big Ten Receiver of the Year DJ Moore, who broke the single-season school record with 80 catches, a conference-high average of 6.7 per game, and led the Big Ten with 1,033 receiving yards while becoming the program’s third 1,000-yard receiver.
-Moore, who was the Carolina Panthers’ first-round selection in the 2018 NFL Draft after declaring following his junior season, ended his career with a streak of 33 straight games with at least one reception.
+Moore, who declared for the NFL Draft following his junior season, ended his career with a streak of 33 straight games with at least one reception.

 In 2016, Bell made his mark on Maryland’s offense immediately as the Terrapins scored a program-record 173 points in the first four games of the season.
 Maryland rushed for 2,594 yards in 2016, ranking fourth in the Big Ten with an average of 199.5 yards per game, while scoring 26 touchdowns on the ground.
 The rushing yards total marked the program’s seventh 2,500-yard rushing season and first since 2003, while the rushing touchdowns were the most in College Park since 2007.
 Quarterback Perry Hills led the Big Ten in completion percentage and ranked second in the conference in passing efficiency.